 Prior to reading law at Durham University Gary spent 3 years with Lombard North Central plc gaining commercial experience and an understanding of how in-house legal teams operate.
 He was articled with Travers Smith Braithwaite in London where he qualified and gained experience in commercial litigation and intellectual property for 9 years.

 He joined Shoosmiths in 1997 becoming a partner the following year specialising solely in intellectual property.
 Gary then led the team that opened the Milton Keynes office in August 2000.
-He is also responsible for the firms relationship with its international network, the World Services Group, where he is currently a Board Member.
+He is also responsible for the firms relationship with its international network, the World Services Group, where he is currently the Chairman.

 EducationBA (Hons) Law - Durham University